 When a clear distinction is made between facts and Truth, we realize that words can be factual yet untrue at the same time; a person's words may be technically correct but when inward intent is not true . . . then only fact-speaking can occur — as opposed to Truth-telling.
 The distinguishing element is this: When the motive behind the message is false, then superficially accurate words are false from their foundations — this is the very meaning of empty rhetoric: words expressed without wholeness of heart.

 You can't really "tell the truth," unless you are also Being True from the heart.
 Because Intent Defines the Act, when motives are not honorable, one can actually bear false witness while speaking facts.
 Facts can be conveyed regardless of inward intent of heart; again, this means that on the surface words can be technically correct — and at the same time — the heart of the messenger can be incorrect.

 By the way, here's an answer to the age-old question:

 Part of the rhetorical game of fact-speaking is picking out certain details "from the whole" and exposing only "the part" that gives factual support to a selfish agenda.
 Thus, facts can be used in the service of lies — while Truth cannot.

 Truth is whole: heart, might, mind, strength, and soul.
 Of course, included in this truthful wholeness is being filled with the pure energy of true emotions!
-Thus, a person who is caught in the BRIAR may make verbal claims to truth, but as dark emotions seep to the surface, it becomes clear that such claims are shallow: Emotions speak louder than Words!
+So a person who is caught in the BRIAR may make verbal claims to truth, but as dark emotions seep to the surface, it is clear that such claims are shallow: Emotions speak louder than Words!

 When Truth is conceived and experienced in wholeness, a different way of seeing and knowing opens up — a new view unfolds.
-Distinguishing between facts and Truth is vital to Recovering the You . . . that is completely and utterly True.
+Distinguishing between facts and Truth is vital to Recovering the You . . . that is True.

 ** The way to Recover the You that is True is described in my book Changing Your Stripes.